Tensor-Networks/rg/content/home/courses.md

                     <ul style="padding-left: 0;">
                         <li style="list-style-type: none;">
                             <b>
-                                <a href="#" style="color: #2c3e50;"> Title: What Makes Data Suitable for a Locally Connected Neural Network?
+                                <a style="color: #2c3e50;"> Title: What Makes Data Suitable for a Locally Connected Neural Network?
 A Necessary and Sufficient Condition Based on Quantum Entanglement </a>
                             </b>
                             <br> Presenter: Yotam Alexander
                             <br>